 In 1955, Frank Cavaliere started a small excavating business with a new Oliver tractor equipped with a Pippin backhoe and a front loader bucket.
 Shortly thereafter, he invited Tony Portanova to join the business, and together they formed C & P Excavating Contractors, Inc. A new contracting business was born.
-Dominick Cavaliere, Frank's younger brother, purchased a third share of the excavating business in 1957 while working part time after school.
-Upon his graduation 1959, he joined the firm full time.
+Dominick Cavaliere, Frank's younger brother, purchased a third share of the excavating business in 1957 while working part-time after school.
+Upon his graduation in 1959, he joined the firm full-time.
 In those early years, C & P Excavating Contractors specialized in digging additions, foundations, and sewer and water lines.
-As business increased, more equipment was purchased, including a John Deere backhoe, a dump truck, and pick-up truck
+As the business increased, more equipment was purchased, including a John Deere backhoe, a dump truck, and a pickup truck.

 In 1988, Frank Sr. and Dominick Sr. purchased Tony Portanova's share of the company.
 In 1989, North East Utilities Electric Co. awarded a job to C & P Excavating Contractors, which involved replacing 46 buried splice boxes with 46 new precast concrete manholes in Greenwich, CT.
 That same year, North East Utilities Electric Co. turned to C & P Excavating Contractors once again; this next job entailed installing a transmission line in Darien, CT, and included a 12-conduit duct bank encased in concrete with manholes.
 The contract also called for milling and paving for the final road restoration.
 At the close of 1989, C & P Excavating Contractors seized another opportunity for expansion and purchased a Wirtgen milling machine.